Drathonix/Ultimate-Deathrun/README.md

 8. 16 hours or after reaching the ILZ: More suceptable to all biological debuffs.
 5% more damage taken.
 9. 24 hours: Death.

-In addition, being bit by infected hostiles will permanently speed up the infection process (BY VERY LARGE AMOUNTS).
+In addition, being bit by visibly infected hostiles will permanently speed up the infection process (BY VERY LARGE AMOUNTS).
 These effects are nullified once the infection has been cured.

 Radiation Sickness: